polyseam/cndi/README.md

 }
 ```

 Pro tip!

-If you want to add a new secret to use inside of your Kubernetes
+If you want to add a new secret to use inside of your Kubernetes cluster, we
-cluster, we make this possible by encrypting your secrets with
+make this possible by encrypting your secrets with
 [sealed-secrets](https://github.com/bitnami-labs/sealed-secrets) so they can
 live in your repo securely and be picked up by ArgoCD automatically.
+To add a
+secret to your cluster add the value to your `.env` file, and CNDI will seal it.
+The example below results in sealing the environment variables `"GIT_USERNAME"`
+and `"GIT_PASSWORD"`, into the destination secret key names
+`"GIT_SYNC_USERNAME"` and `"GIT_SYNC_PASSWORD"` respectively.

 ```jsonc
 {